Neural Kriging¶

 The following pre-processing steps are performed by the function before applying the interpolation:

-- Filtering Points:
+- Filtering points:

 Only points containing valid values are kept for interpolation.